DIY Pet Gate for Cats: 15-Minute No-Tool Solution

 Versatile

-• Stability: Tighten tension rods and use pads or velcro for freestanding gates.
+• Lock in stability: Re-tighten tension rods and add pads or Velcro for freestanding frames.

-• Training: Reward your cat for staying on the right side and redirect scratching.
+• Reward calm: Treat for staying behind the gate and redirect pawing gently.

 Beyond Gates: Cat Barrier Ideas for Specific Rooms